Best 20 Netflix movies: Originals, classics, and unknown greats

 Spelling the Dream follows four young Indian Americans as they prepare for and compete in the biggest spelling contest in the United States.

 With so many streaming services now on the market, it's easy to compare the film catalog of Netflix versus Disney+ or other platforms of the moment.
 But when it comes to more mature and more varied content, Netflix is still the one to beat.

-If you want to join the water-cooler conversations about the most buzzworthy films on Netflix right now, then Army of the Dead or The Mitchells Vs. The Machines should be on your list.
-Meanwhile, Finding Ohana or Thunder Force are great options to watch with the whole family.
+If you want to join the water-cooler conversations about the most buzzworthy films on Netflix right now, then The Adam Project or Don't Look Up should be on your list.
+Meanwhile, Enola Holmes and My Octopus Teacher are great options to watch with the whole family.

-Netflix also boasts a variety of documentaries that will both keep you entertained and get you thinking, including 13th and Seaspiracy.
+Netflix also boasts a variety of documentaries that will both keep you entertained and get you thinking, including Britney Vs. Spears.
 Now grab your favorite snack, hit the couch, and press play.

 Stream the best of the best in original shows and movies

 Netflix subscribers can stream brand-new, original flicks and miniseries right now.